 Tour Philadelphia with John Avildsen

-Oscar Award winning director John Avildsen is widely known for directing uplifting, popular films about underdogs like Karate Kid.
-Avildsen recalls the moment he won the Oscar for Best Director, “You know, it was one of the best surprises I’ve had in my life.”
+Recalling the moment he won the Oscar for Best Director, Avildsen said, “You know, it was one of the best surprises I’ve had in my life.”

-His most revered work is the Academy Award-winning film Rocky (1976) about a working-class Philadelphia boxer (played by a young, up-and-coming Sylvester Stallone) who takes on the world heavyweight champion.
-The city of Philadelphia, Pennsylvania is the fifth largest city in the U.S. In Rocky, the city served as its own cinematic character.
-“Philadelphia was the heart and soul of the story in a lot of ways because that’s where Rocky came from.”
+His most revered work is the Academy Award-winning film "Rocky" (1976) about a working-class Philadelphia boxer (played by a young, up-and-coming Sylvester Stallone) who takes on the world heavyweight champion.
+The city of Philadelphia, Pennsylvania, is the fifth largest city in the USA.
+In "Rocky," the city served as its own cinematic character.
+“Philadelphia was the heart and soul of the story in a lot of ways because that’s where Rocky came from," he said.

-As the film progresses to reveal Rocky’s character and the love story, Philadelphia plays a starting role in the backdrop.
-The famous scene where Stallone’s character victoriously runs up the 72 stone stairs of the Philadelphia Museum of Art (now referred to as the “Rocky Steps”) helped put the city on the map—thanks to the help of cinematographer Garrett Brown and composer Bill Conti’s uplifting music.
+As the film progresses to reveal Rocky’s character and the love story, Philadelphia plays a starring role in the backdrop.
+The famous scene where Stallone’s character victoriously runs up the 72 stone stairs of the Philadelphia Museum of Art (now referred to as the “Rocky Steps”) helped put the city on the map – thanks to the help of cinematographer Garrett Brown and composer Bill Conti’s uplifting music.
 Today, visitors from near and far continue the tradition and run up those same stairs.